blynx/TextformatterFunkyFunctions/readme.md

 [[nice-gallery images=1,2,3,6- type=special-kind]]
 ```
 This will render the script `nice-gallery.php` with the variables `$images` and `$type`.
-Value of `$type` will be `"special-kind"`, value of `$images` will be items 1, 2, 3 and all the rest from item 6 up to the end of the images field of the page.
+Value of `$type` will be `"special-kind"`, value of `$images` will be items 1, 2, 3 and all the rest from item 6 up to the end of the images field of that name of the page.
 A variable `$arguments` is also provided with all “arguments”/variables bundled.

 ```